dmanning23/PlayFabAuthExample/README.md

-# PlayFabExample
+# PlayFabAuthExample
-Example MonoGame mobile game integrated with PlayFab
+Example MonoGame mobile game integrated with PlayFab.
+This game shows how to use the PlayFabBuddy.Auth package with a cross-platform MonoGame project.